-From blizzards to heat waves we'll show you how to attract birds, bats and butterflies by turning your backyard into a sheltered haven.
+From thunderstorms to blizzards, we'll show you how to protect birds by turning your yard into a shelter.

 The same native plants that provide food for wildlife in the form of berries, seeds, nuts and nectar will do double duty and provide shelter if you plant them densely.
 Evergreens are particularly valuable, since their foliage remains green year-round.
 Here’s a good rule of thumb: The more plants you have and the more densely you plant them, the more protection you’ll be providing for wildlife and birds when it rains.

 Sometimes providing shelter means simply protecting or enhancing mature plantings that are already there.
 If you have large trees in your yard, don’t remove them.
 Even better, add smaller understory trees and shrubs to take advantage of vertical space, creating layers of shelter.
 Dead and dying trees, called snags, are particularly important.
 As snags decay, they lose branches and cavities form.
 Add that to the holes woodpeckers excavate, and you could have all sorts of animals taking up residence.